-John Patterson should not want none George Wallace either, as bad as they hate Negroes.
+John Patterson should not want none of the Negroes to vote for him, and George Wallace either, as bad as they hate Negroes.
 They know they are buying them to help put them back in the office.
 I won't vote for either of them.
 They are not friends to any Negroes.
 They want to put their foot down on us for four more years.
 I do hope not either one of them will be lucky enough to get the office.
 John Patterson stopped the Negroes from parading downtown one Thanksgiving.
-He did nothing about theburning houses and churches, and killing of little chil- I would want no part of the "war (skirdren.
+He did nothing about the burning houses and churches, and killing of little children.
 He did make it hard for Negroes.
 Wallace did worse than Patterson.
 Both are Negro haters.

 (Name withheld) Montgomery, Ala.